EdgeFirstAI/documentation/docs/models/modelpack/deployment/pc.md

 classes = classes[mask]
 ```

-Next we can apply NMS on the boxes and scores from the model outputs.
+Next we can apply NMS on the boxes and scores from the model outputs to remove boxes with overlap greater than 0.50.
 The NMS code snippet is placed in the [Appendix](#nms-code-snippet) below.

 ```python
 keep = NMS(